Climate Action Plan

 • Mitigation Targets: Durham has committed to reducing 2019 greenhouse gas emissions by 35.5% by 2050, and achieving net-zero greenhouse gas emissions by 2050.
 The CAP will outline mitigation actions that will keep Durham on track towards meeting these targets.

 • Risk and Vulnerability Assessment: Durham’s 2017 Multi-Hazard Mitigation Plan outlined Durham’s high, moderate, and low vulnerabilities to the impacts of climate change.
 Durham’s highest vulnerabilities included inland flooding, severe winter weather, and extended power failure.
-Since 2022, both the Hazard Mitigation Plan (HMP) and Climate Adaptation Master Plan are being finalized concurrently as part of the town's latest risk and vulnerability assessment based on Global Covenant of Mayors (GCoM) guidance and are due for approval in March 2023 by the Town Council and Federal Emergency Management Agency (FEMA).
+The 2022 Hazard Mitigation Plan (HMP) and Climate Adaptation Master Plan were finalized concurrently as part of the town's latest risk and vulnerability assessment based on Global Covenant of Mayors (GCoM) guidance, and were approved in March 2023 by the Town Council and Federal Emergency Management Agency (FEMA).

 • Adaptation Goals: Similar to Durham’s emission reduction targets, Durham is creating risk reduction goals based on the findings of the 2022 HMP and Climate Adaptation Master PlanThe Adaptation portion i.e. preparing for and managing the risks of climate change impacts of CAP will be reported to GCOM by April 2023.